kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 This project faces several challenges to ensure a successful competition run.
-The code will not be running in a perfect or stable environment and any number of problems may occur within the code, on the computers, or on th physical bot.
+The code will not be running in a perfect or stable environment and any number of problems may occur within the code, on the computers, or on the physical bot.
 For these reasons, we have employed careful testing of our system in an automated and manual fashion.